eugenia1984/english/glossary.md

 - **develop**: means to make or create something, especially something new.
 For example, someone might develop a new game or a website.

 - **discuss**: It means to talk about something with someone.

+- **double check**: means to verify something a second time to ensure it is correct or accurate.
+It is often used when dealing with important tasks to avoid errors.
+For example: `We need to double check the calculations before submitting the report.` -> Meaning you'd like to verify if the calculations are right once more before sending the report to those who will analyze it.

 - **down the street**: means further along the street or a short distance away on the same street.